MANSCAPED Lawn Mower vs Lawn Mower 2.0 - What's the Difference?

 We’re really excited about the new Lawn Mower 2.0.
 Anyone who enjoyed the original Lawn Mower is probably also excited, but most of you are reasonably wondering one thing: how are they different?
-We’ll go over the finer points of those differences in detail, so stick close, pay attention and possibly learn a few things that can help you be a better man . . . scaper.
+We’ll go over the finer points of those differences in detail, so stick close, pay attention, and possibly learn a few things that can help you be a better groomer.

 That’s still not all.
-These new ceramic blades are also completely waterproof.
-They aren’t metal, so they will never rust.
-Ever.
+These new ceramic blades are also waterproof.
+They aren’t metal, so they don't rust.
 Despite these upgrades, we capped the 2.0 with another big upgrade: replaceable trimming heads.
 Now, if you do manage to dull your blades (or more likely corrupt them with your nasty habits), you can simply swap in a new head.
 Congratulations.
 We just solved your terrible hygiene.
 Again.

 Did we just mention replaceable heads?
 That’s probably the least convenient part of the new and improved Lawn Mower.
 The more prominent advance is something you might have noticed right away: the 2.0 has a rechargeable battery.

 When we first designed The Lawn Mower, we were aware that some of you would prefer a rechargeable platform to the standard batteries we deployed.
 Part of the influence in that choice was rooted in the ergonomics (more on that in a minute).
 The other part is that quality rechargeable batteries were more expensive a few years ago.
 Now, we’re thrilled that we can bring you an effective body trimmer that runs for a full 60 minutes on a single charge.
 That means a lot of you can go multiple months between charges.
 For those of you who simply outgrow the rest of us, we made charging as convenient as possible too.